bjipd/bjipd/README.md

 💻- Software Engineer | Building with C# 🟣 .NET ⚙️, Javascript 📄 and Java☕.

 🌱 About Me:
-🎯 Enjoy Mathematics, Physics, Arts and Travels.
+🎯 Enjoy Mathematics, Physics, Computer games, Arts and Travels.

 🤝 Open to collaborating on open source projects.